Get an introduction to graphs in Boulder Opal

 Next steps

-Please refer to our tutorials and user guides for step-by-step examples of graphs being used for representing and solving various relevant problems with Boulder Opal.
+Our documentation has tutorials and user guides with step-by-step examples of graphs being used for representing and solving various relevant problems with Boulder Opal.
 For instance, you can see how to use graph representations for optimal control (for calculating optimized control pulses), simulation (to understand the dynamics of the system in the presence of specific controls and noises), and system identification (to estimate the values of unknown system parameters based on measurements of the system).
 Our topic on improving calculation performance can give you further tips to consider when working with graphs to solve your unique and interesting problems.

 Was this useful?